 Being an integral part of eCommerce navigation, filtering directly impacts the overall user experience.
 The wider assortment a store has, the better product filters must work.
 Otherwise, many prospects won’t find suitable goods as swiftly and effortlessly as they want.

 It does matter where you locate a filtering menu on mobile and desktop layouts; how intuitive the interaction is; which filters are available; what’s done to avoid zero results; how quickly the system responds to users’ actions, and so forth.
-Our experts will share Onilab’s experience in optimizing eCommerce filters from the UX perspective.
+Our experts will share Onilab's experience in optimizing eCommerce filters from the UX perspective, along with

 1. Why Are Filters So Important?